 - Accessibility

-must have use of a car and full driving licence, be able to carry the equipment up stairs and then complete a period of CPR as and when required - Age restrictions
+Must have use of a car and full driving license, be able to carry the equipment up stairs and then complete a period of CPR as and when required. - Age restrictions

 - Equal Opportunities Policy